-The Women of Wisdom (WOW) program is a highly comprehensive and specialized program that is aligned with our mission to transform students' lives.
+The Women of Wisdom (WOW) program is a highly comprehensive and specialized program that is aligned with our mission to transforms students' lives.
 WOW transforms the lives of women by providing unique opportunities that enhance their academic, personal, and professional development in a holistic environment.
-The WOW program offers exclusive opportunities including workshops, panel discussions, lectures, field trips, retreats, and Women's Summit.
-For more information, please contact Dr. Stephanie Pair at 301-546-0649 or e-mail WOW at wow@pgcc.edu.
+The WOW program offers exclusive opportunities including workshops, panel discussions, lectures, field trips, retreats, and the Annual Women's Summit.
+For more information, please call 301-546-0725 or e-mail WOW at wow@pgcc.edu.
 You can also like WOW on Facebook at www.facebook.com/wowatpgcc and follow them on Twitter @wowatpgcc.